SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 - **Fisher**:

-  The jupyter notebook `projects/lsst_y1/EXAMPLE_EVALUATE1.ipynb` provides code to compute the Fisher Matrix (Cosmic Shear), as well as an in-depth study on how the 5-stencil finite difference formula offers less precision than the polynomial fit implemented in the [derivkit](https://github.com/nikosarcevic/derivkit) package.
+  The jupyter notebook `projects/lsst_y1/EXAMPLE_EVALUATE1.ipynb` provides code to compute the Fisher Matrix (Cosmic Shear), as well as an superficial study on how the 5-stencil finite difference formula offers less precision than the polynomial fit implemented in the [derivkit](https://github.com/nikosarcevic/derivkit) package.

   <p align="center">